colinhemphill/nextjs-resume/README.md

 - `accentColor`: `AccentColor`.
 The name of an accent palette from [Radix UI Colors](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#colors).
 If using a standard color, the contrasting text color will be white, and if using a bright color, the contrasting text color will be black.
 - `neutralColor`: `NeutralColor`.
 The name of a neutral palette from [Radix UI Grays](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#grays).
+- `appTheme`: `'system' | 'light' | 'dark'`.
+If `appTheme` is set to `system`, the résumé site will default to the user's system preference.
+If set to `light` or `dark` the user's preference will be overriden.
 - `imageTheme`: `'light' | 'dark'`.
-Your OG share image and icons will generate either a light or a dark variant.
+Your OG share image and app icons will be generated in either a light or a dark variant.
+- `pdfTheme`: `'light' | 'dark'`.
+Your PDF will be generated in either a light or a dark variant.

 ### Color Palette Examples